eligrey/tinylog/README.md

-*tinylog* is a minimalistic yet extensible logging platform.
+tinylog is a minimalistic logging platform.

 Supported Browsers